ruboweb/ruboweb/README.md

 # ruboweb
-Is my simple persoinal website located in http://ruboweb.hol.es
+Is my simple personal Website: http://ruboweb.hol.es

 The technologies used for development are: